bloominstituteoftechnology/Android_NetworkBasics/README.md

 4. Write a constructor which accepts a `Parcel` and calls `parcel.read`*Type* be sure to read in the same order you wrote the members
 5. Click the error message in the class signature and add all unimplemented methods and leave the defaults

-1. run test URL `http://hubblesite.org/api/v3/image/4242` in postman
+1. run test URL `http://hubblesite.org/api/v3/image/4238` in postman
-2. write a POJO called `ImageFile` which will store the image's fileURL, size, height and width
+2. add data members for description, credits, imageUrl (String), and image (Bitmap)
 3. write getters for these members
+4. write a method called `addDetails(JSONObject)`
+  * this method will pull the data for these new data members (except for the image) and store it
-4. write a method to get the file extension of the given file using `this.url.substring(this.url.lastIndexOf('.'))`
+  * write a seperate method to get the file extension of the given file using `this.url.substring(this.url.lastIndexOf('.'))`
-5. use the previous method to determine if the
-6.
-7. add `ArrayList` of `ImageFiles` as a member of the `ImageData` class
+  * use the previous method to determine which of the file urls to store.
+They must end in a file extension from this array `public static final String[] EXTENSIONS = new String[] { "bmp", "gif", "jpg", "jpeg", "png", "webp", "heic", "heif" };` store the first one that matches
+5. write a static method in your HubbleDao which will accept an int, append it to `http://hubblesite.org/api/v3/image/` and perform a get request on that URL to return the results
-8. write a wrapper method called `getFile` which accepts an `int` index and returns the `ImageFile` object at that index (be sure to check that the ArrayList isn't null and that the index in the range for the list)
+6. in your `NetworkAdapter` write a static method called `getImage` which accepts a url string and returns a  `Bitmap` object
-9. add description and credits string members to `ImageData` and write getters for them
+7. copy the code from your `httpRequest` method into this method.
+8. Change your result variable to a `Bitmap`
+9. after obtaining your `InputStream` object, delete everything in the try block
+10. take the `InputStream` and pass it into the method `BitmapFactory.decodeStream(input)` store that result in your result bitmap and return it
-10. write a method to accept a JSON object (the one from the url above) and stores the values for your new members
+11. in your `HubbleDao` class, write a method to accept a url, pass it to the `getImage` method and returns the result

-1. Create a new activity
-2. build a layout to display details of image
-3. Go to your layout adapter and add a click listener
+12. in the `DetailsActivity`, create an asynctask which accepts an int id value from the imageData object, it won't pass anything (Void, Void)
+13.